Skip to main content

 Learn more about using Serenity/JS with WebdriverIO.

-Using Serenity BDD CLI
+Using the Serenity BDD CLI

 To learn more about serenity-bdd, run the following command in your computer terminal: